samuelebortolotti/Education-Trentino/docs/index.md

 ## GitHub repository
-All the materials, concerning the Personas, Competency Questions, Ontologies, Teleology, Teleontology, KG and *SPARQL* queries are listed below:
+All the materials, concerning the Personas, Competency Questions, Ontologies, Teleology, Teleontology, KG, and *SPARQL* queries are listed below:

 ## Google Drive folder